These events may not be entirely real.

 ‘Stop, what you’re doing everyone this is an Arse Bleed 350 and I know how to use it.’

-The small figure waved the metal rod in his fist.
+The small figure waved the metal rod meaningfully.

 ‘Ian?
 Your supposed to be fighting the takeover bid.
-What’re you doing here?’
+What are you doing here?’

 ‘I fight for love, not profit.
-I would’t expect you to understand; now about Lamafart.
-She hasn’t finished doing my socks.’
+I would’t expect you to understand.
+Now, about Lamafart.
+I want her back, she hasn’t finished doing my socks.’

 ‘You can’t have her we need her for the manufacturing process.’

-‘Maybe so, but we’ve conducted studies, their virgins hold the most juice.’
+‘Maybe so, but we’ve conducted studies, virgins hold far more of the serums vital ingredients than those who’ve had it licked out already.’

-‘Excuse me?’
-Monty realised Mammonframe’s was trying to get his attention and its warning lights had lit up bathing everything in red.
+Monty realised Mammonframes warning lights had lit up bathing everything in red.

 ‘Well I’m a bit embarrassed to say this, but I can’t hold off the manufacturing process much longer.
-You see once I’ve got up to speed its difficult to stop, catastrophic meltdown will begun in T minus twenty seconds.’
+You see once I’ve got up to speed its difficult to stop, you need to give me the hippy now, or catastrophic meltdown will begun in T minus twenty seconds.’

 ‘What’s it to be then Ian?
 The serum, or the girl?
 We don’t have much time’

 Ian was thinking faster than he ever had in his life.
 His eyes scanned the room.
-There had to be something, anything he could use besides the Arse Bleed.
-Letting that thing off with the manufacturing process so close to completion would be suicide.
+There had to be something, anything he could use besides use his Arse Bleed.
+Letting that thing off in here with the manufacturing process so close to completion would be suicide.

 ‘What exactly do you want me to do in return?’

 Monty smiled, ‘Good Ian, you’re thinking for once.
-Join us, you’ll have as much serum as you want, and you can have Lamafart for nothing.
-All we need is a replacement, what about the ones that wear funny hats?’
+Join us, you’ll have as much serum as you want, and you can have Lamafart for free.
+All we need is a child to replace her, one of the goat botherer’s will do.’

 Ian looked up to see the edge of a grin flicker behind Montys usual mask.